-- MFRS 9, Financial Instruments (2009)

-- MFRS 9, Financial Instruments (2010)

-- Amendments to MFRS 7, Financial Instruments: Disclosures Mandatory Effective Date of MFRS 9 and Transition
+- MFRS 9, Financial Instruments (2009) - MFRS 9, Financial Instruments (2010) - MFRS 9, Financial Instruments Hedge Accounting and Amendments to MFRS 9, MFRS 7 and MFRS 139 - Amendments to MFRS 7, Financial Instruments: Disclosures Mandatory Effective Date of MFRS 9 and Transition Disclosures

-Disclosures

-The Group and the Company plan to apply the abovementioned standards, amendments and interpretations:
+The Group and the Company plan to apply the abovementioned accounting standards, amendments and interpretations:

-- from the annual period beginning on 1 June 2013 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 July 2012 and 1 January 2013, except for those indicated with "" which are not applicable to the Group and the Company. - from the annual period beginning on 1 June 2014 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2014. - from the annual period beginning on 1 June 2015 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2015.
+- from the annual period beginning on 1 June 2014 for those accounting standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2014, except for those indicated with "" which are not applicable to the Group and the Company. - from the annual period beginning on 1 June 2015 for those accounting standards, amendments or interpretations that are effective for annual periods beginning on or after 1 July 2014, except for those indicated with "#" which are not applicable to the Group and the Company. - from the annual period beginning on 1 June 2016 for those accounting standards, interpretations or amendments that are effective for annual periods beginning on or after 1 January 2016, except for those indicated with "^" which are not applicable to the Group and the Company. - from the annual period beginning on 1 June 2017 for those accounting standards, interpretations or amendments that are effective for annual periods beginning on or after 1 January 2017, except for those indicated with "" which are not applicable to the Group and the Company.

-The initial application of the abovementioned standards, amendments and interpretations are not expected to have any material financial impacts to the current and prior periods financial statements of the Group and of the Company upon their first adoption.
+The initial application of the above standards, amendments and interpretations are not expected to have any material financial impacts to the financial statements of the Group and the Company except as mentioned below: